rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/21_lecture.md

 ---

-### 1. how to get information from the application's database via SQL injection
+### 1. Practical Work : how to get information from the application's database via SQL injection
 - http://testphp.vulnweb.com/artists.php : is a website where we're gonna use to apply SQL injection
 - STEP 0 : vulnerable parameter of the website i.e `http://testphp.vulnweb.com/artists.php?artist=1`
 - STEP 1 : Q : how do Anuj sir got to know that's the vulnerable parameter ? ✔️️